Pierre LaFitte: The Cathedral Art Robbery

 Voignier was the central undercover agent in the FBI's operation to recover nine religious paintings stolen from St. Joseph's Roman Catholic proto-cathedral in Bardstown, Kentucky.
 Posing as "Gus Manoletti," a transatlantic ship steward and international fence, he was assigned to the case shortly after the theft, which had occurred in November, 1952.

 His mission culminated in a sting operation at the Drake Hotel in Chicago.
 Voignier made contact with one of the defendants, Norton Kretske, and negotiated to purchase the stolen paintings for $40,000.
 He played his role meticulously, even joining Kretske for dinners and drinks where Kretske, after being assuredly asked if there was "any blood on them," revealed that his "boy" had cut the pictures from the frames in a safe way.

 On Good Friday, April 3, 1953, Voignier and Kretske drove to a house to retrieve the paintings and then proceeded to the hotel parking lot.
 There, Voignier gave the pre-arranged signal, removing his coat, which prompted FBI agents to swarm the car, arrest Kretske, and recover the artworks.
 To preserve his cover, Voignier was also arrested and booked.

 At the trial, Voignier was the government's surprise star witness.
 His testimony was devastating to the defense, as he detailed the entire undercover operation, including the negotiations and Kretske's incriminating statements about the theft.
 However, his appearance and past became a major focus of the trial.
 The defense aggressively cross-examined him, presenting evidence of a long history of using aliases and arrests in various countries.
 They introduced records that labeled him "a lunatic and a psychopathic liar" in an attempt to destroy his credibility.
 For a time, the trial seemed to shift from the defendants to Voignier himself.

 Despite these attacks, the government successfully defended its witness, maintaining a wall of secrecy around his true identity and background due to his value as an agent.
 His testimony was pivotal, and while his character was fiercely contested, the operation he led ultimately led to the conviction of Norton Kretske.

-Arrest at the Plimsoll Club
+Arrest in New Orleans

-In 1969, Voignier's alias Pierre LaFitte was arrested by the FBI in New Orleans where he was working as the head chef of the Plimsoll Club and jailed in Boston, facing charges of diamond smuggling - after the investor Ralph Loomis was swindled of $400,000.
-His life in undercover work as Pierre LaFitte was over due to the great publicity of his arrest - however, Loomis had died the year earlier, so the trial could not take place.
+In 1969, the FBI arrested Voignier under his "Pierre LaFitte" alias in New Orleans, where he was working as the head chef of the Plimsoll Club.
+He was subsequently jailed in Boston on diamond smuggling charges following the $400,000 swindling of investor Ralph Loomis.
+The intense publicity surrounding the arrest effectively ended Voignier's undercover career as Pierre LaFitte.
+However, because Loomis had died the previous year, the trial could not proceed.